rianoc/MQTT_blog/README.md

 ```

 The [Paho MQTT C client library](https://www.eclipse.org/paho/files/mqttdoc/MQTTClient/html/index.html) needs to be available before the interface can be compiled.
-Take the link to the latest `paho.mqtt.c` library from it's [releases](https://github.com/eclipse/paho.mqtt.c/releases) tab on Github.
+Take the link to the latest `paho.mqtt.c` library from its [releases](https://github.com/eclipse/paho.mqtt.c/releases) tab on Github.

 ```bash
 mkdir paho.mqtt.c